Affected Roles: Administrator

 Stream information should display.
 If no information displays, further troubleshooting of that camera may be necessary.

-To lower the camera bitrate:
+To lower the bitrate of a camera:

 If you are using the NVR’s Web Viewer to adjust the camera bitrate: